Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/mode.rst

 Action
    Select random can be either used to select or deselect particles.
 Type
    Selects either hair or points.
-Here theses terms can be confusing because hair/point does not refer to the particle type but the path/points of the hair/particle.
+Here these terms can be confusing because hair/point does not refer to the particle type but the path/points of the hair/particle.